mrolims/pynamicalsys/docs/source/dds_trajectories.rst

 Generating trajectories
 -----------------------

-To generate trajectories for a discrete dynamical system, we can use the :py:meth:`trajectory <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method of the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
+To generate trajectories for a discrete dynamical system, we can use the :py:meth:`trajectory <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.trajectory>` method of the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class.
 This method allows us to specify the initial condition, parameter values, and total time for the simulation.

 Single initial condition
 ~~~~~~~~~~~~~~~~~~~~~~~~

 As a first example, let's consider the standard map.
-We first create an instance of the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class:
+We first create an instance of the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class:

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem
+    from pynamicalsys import DiscreteDynamicalSystem

     import numpy as np
     import matplotlib.pyplot as plt